musadiqpeerzada/portfolio/data/blog/clean-code.md

 #### Clarification

 Sometimes it is helpful to translate the meaning of some obscure argument or return value into something that's readable.
-Although it is better to find a way to make that argument or return value clear in its own right; but when its part of the standard library, or in code that you cannot alter, then a helpful clarifying comment can be useful.
+Although it is better to find a way to make that argument or return value clear in its own right; but when its part of the standard library, or in code that we cannot alter, then a helpful clarifying comment can be useful.

 #### Warning of consequences